 In this article, we are examining the 9 wood loft.
-Once you have read this through, you will be able to make an educated decision on whether you should swap out a long iron or a hybrid for the lofted fairway wood.
+Once you have read this article, you will be able to make an educated decision on whether you should swap out a long iron or a hybrid for the lofted fairway wood.

 - Easy to launch